b3cking/danubius.io/_posts/2021-10-05-guidance-for-mentoring-program.md

 What happens when the program ends?
 Everyone goes on their own way, the mentee is armed with a lot of professional knowledge, confidence, a sense of success (and of course some tolerance for failure)… And the mentor?
 How do they see it?

+---

-*"A mentor can't just be a mentor at work, I'd like to think that once I've been mentoring someone for a year and a half, we can talk even if we're already on another project, maybe at another company."*
+> "*A mentor can't just be a mentor at work, I'd like to think that once I've been mentoring someone for a year and a half, we can talk even if we're already on another project, maybe at another company.*"

+---

-*"You can't know what you're learning from the mentee, the thing is two-way: the mentee learns the technical stuff, and as a mentor we sharpen our soft-skills."*
+> "*You can't know what you're learning from the mentee, the thing is two-way: the mentee learns the technical stuff, and as a mentor we sharpen our soft-skills.*"

+---

 If you’re looking for a job as a career starter or junior developer, it’s worth exploring how a company helps integrate new employees: do they have a mentoring program, and if so, what framework does it have, is there a career path, where they support your further development.
 And if you like to take others under your wing as a senior professional, look for companies, where you also get support as a mentor!